What is heart failure?

 - increased urination at night

 By using your Heart failure zones chart, you can make it easier to monitor your condition.

 Your doctor will take your medical history, examine you and have you take some tests to determine if you have heart failure and how it should be treated and managed.
 Doctors may use several tests and procedures such as:

-- blood test and BNP (Brain natriuretic peptide) test
+- blood test including BNP test (brain natriuretic peptide)

 - electrocardiogram (ECG)